Community Engagement in Local Decision Making *

 Determine the indicator's value by using the following methodology:

-1) List the various occasions when the local residents can participate in influencing local decision-making processes, such public hearings organized by the local authorities.
+1) List the various occasions when the local residents can participate in influencing local decision-making processes, such as public hearings organized by the local authorities.

 2) Based on the number / frequency of such events determine how many events a person needs to attend to be considered as “systematically participating” (for example, to attend at least 50% of the events).
 Similarly, define what a person needs to do in order to be considered as “actively participating”.